Updated January 31, 2023

 But she also really loves lettering.
 She can sit down with a marker and make some really beautiful words, that are art in and of themselves.
 (You can see her work here.)

 If you love creating these letters and type, you can be a graphic designer.
 But you might also get hired by stores to create their chalkboard menus.
+Try dropping in to your local coffee shop and offer to do their chalkboard for free.
+And if they like it, ask for some cash the next time.
+Or free coffee.
+You do you.

 You might start to create a following on Instagram, or hire your services out on Upwork.
 However you monetize, lettering is a hobby that can make you money.